AlgTUDelft/pystreed/README.md

 * `use_similarity_lower_bound` : Enables or disables the use of the similarity lower bound.
 * `use_upper_bound` : Enables or disables the use of upper bounds.
 * `use_lower_bound` : Enables or disables the use of lower bounds.
+* `num_hyper_runs` : The number of runs and splits during the hyperparameter tuning.
 * `verbose` : Enable or disable verbose output.
 * `random_seed` : The random seed.